Why So Many College Graduates Feel Anxious and Stuck — And What Actually Helps

 Therapy tends to be more useful when anxiety, perfectionism, or avoidance is the main obstacle, because those patterns respond better to clinical work than to tactical advice.

 At Gofman Therapy and Consulting, our career coaching is grounded in clinical training, which means we can work with both pieces.
-If what's keeping you stuck is partly practical and partly psychological, you don't have to split that across two separate providers.
+If what’s keeping you stuck is partly practical and partly psychological, you don’t have to split that across two separate providers.
+Learn more about our career coaching for recent college graduates.